 Here is a selection of some of the best camp beds available at Winfield’s Outdoors…

-A stable double camp bed, the Kampa Together bed doesn’t require constructing thanks to its fast XPRESS set-up.
-Plenty of space for two adults, this bed also comes with a carry bag.
+The ideal double camp bed, the Oatwell Posadas bed doesn’t require constructing thanks to its open and fold design.
+Plenty of space for two adults, this bed also comes with a carry bag and padded cushions.

-The Oatwell Posadas is one of the most popular camp beds thanks to its strong powder-coated steel frame and quick folding set-up.
-Lightweight, this bed also features a carry bag for storage.
+Oatwell's Pardelas is one of the most comfortable folding camp beds thanks to its padded frame covers.
+With a quick folding set-up and lightweight, this bed also features a hook and loop strap to keep it closed.